ameenaziz/markup-file-generator/README.md

 # Markup File Generator

-Generate a markup file using handlebar templating and json data
+Generate a markup file using json data templating done with handlebar

 ## Installation